Logo UoM

 • Multicriteria Decision Analysis (MCDA)

-The group is funded by EPSRC, ESRC, NERC, The Carbon Trust and industry.
+The group is funded by UK Research Councils, the European Commission and industry.

 Recent News